mioux/my-excavator/README.md

 ## Configuration

-There is a template confifuration file located in `config/config.ini-template`.
+There is a template configuration file located in `config/config.ini-template`.
 Copy it to `config/config.ini` or create a new one.

 It's a standard ini file.
 Here is an advanced example :